- Methods of warfare are the tactics or strategy used in the conduct of hostilities against an enemy in a situation of armed conflict.

 International rules limiting the use of armed force have evolved over time and through States’ experience of armed conflict.
-They are contained in international humanitarian law (IHL), which regulate weapons and the conduct of hostilities, and in international criminal law (ICL), which provide for the definition and prosecution of war crimes.
-Despite recurring violations, most IHL rules have gained the value of customary IHL (CIHL) and are binding on all States and parties to both international armed conflicts (IAC) and non-international armed conflicts (NIAC).
+They are contained in international humanitarian law (IHL), also known as Law of armed conflict (LOAC), which regulate weapons and the conduct of hostilities, and in international criminal law (ICL), which provide for the definition and prosecution of war crimes.

-According to IHL, each party to an armed conflict must respect the rules restricting the methods and means of warfare, without any condition of reciprocity by other parties to the conflict.
-However, the lack of balance and symmetry of forces between the parties to a conflict can lead belligerents to avoid direct military confrontation.
-This is particularly the case with nuclear deterrence and the balance of terror doctrine.
-The asymmetry of forces also encourages forms of indirect military confrontation, such as suicide bombings, the use of cyber and autonomous weapons systems that allow remote killing, the use of informal armed proxies, and the shielding of combat within the civilian population, all of which spread terror among the enemy’s population.
+However, the lack of balance and asymmetry of military forces between the parties to a conflict may lead some belligerents to avoid direct military confrontation.
+This is particularly the case with nuclear deterrence.
+The asymmetry of forces also encourages forms of indirect military confrontation, such as suicide attacks, the use of cyber and autonomous weapons systems capable of killing from a distance, certain methods of hybrid warfare that do not allow hostile acts to be attributed to a state, the use of informal armed proxies, and the shielding of combat within the civilian population..

-Since 1977, the two Additional Protocols to the four Geneva Conventions of 1949 have considered the characteristics of these types of armed conflict.
+Since 1977, the two Additional Protocols to the four Geneva Conventions of 1949 have considered the characteristics of these types of asymmetrical armed conflict.
 Additional Protocol I (API) extend the regulation of IAC to situations in which peoples are fighting for their right to self-determination against colonial domination, foreign occupation and racist regimes (API, art.
 1(4)).
 Additional Protocol II (APII) applies to situations of NIAC in which State armed forces fight against dissident armed forces and/or non-State organised armed groups (APII, art.
 1).

 The concept of civilians directly participating in hostilities has been introduced into IHL in order to take into account the specificities of certain situations of armed conflict.
 The definition of military objectives includes objects which may have dual civilian and military use and whose destruction must therefore respect the principles of precaution and proportionality.

-•The Hague Conventions of 1899 and 1907, as well as the four Geneva Conventions of 1949 and their two Additional Protocols of 1977, set out the main rules, limitations and prohibitions on the use of force and various weapons and methods of warfare in situations of IAC and NIAC.
+- The Hague Conventions of 1899 and 1907, as well as the four Geneva Conventions of 1949 and their two Additional Protocols of 1977, set out the main rules, limitations and prohibitions on the use of force and various weapons and methods of warfare in situations of IAC and NIAC.
 It is the duty of military commanders and combatants to respect these rules.

-•Despite the numerous violations of these rules, their repeated use and acceptance by States over time has transformed most of them into CIHL.
-They are therefore binding on all States and all parties to IACs and NIACs, whether or not they have ratified the relevant international conventions.
-CIHL rules 1 to 10 concern the principle of distinction between civilian and military objectives.
+CIHL Rules 1 to 10 concern the principle of distinction between civilian and military objectives.
 Rules 11 to 24 address the principles of precaution and proportionality in attacks.
 Rules 46 to 65 deal with specific methods of warfare, and rules 70 to 81 regulate the use of different types of weapons.

 Specific international conventions explicitly regulate or prohibit the retention, manufacture and use of certain types of weapons.
 Although these rules are intended to be binding only on States that have ratified them, some of these conventions are considered to be part of the CIHL rules (CIHL rules 72-86).
 They are therefore binding on all States.
 Such specific conventional and customary regimes apply to: